katbarrett/bpco/_exercises/03-01-crafting-a-mission-statement.md

     to make sure that everyone gets a chance to speak.
 7. Then see what the three groups came up with.
 8. Slowly see if you can craft a sentence that gets the agreement of everyone in the room.

+## Kat Barrett

+Mission statement for STEAMLabs Community Makerspace

+1. To provide an environment for makers of all ages and skill levels to explore, practice, and share digital and physical ideas and creations.